swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 These benchmarks are not designed to prove that Om is the fastest possible UI component system in the world.
-These benchmarks are designed to demonstrate that many MVCs make implementation decisions that defy global optimization or leave so little guidance that users will inevitably make these same problematic design decisions themselves.
+These benchmarks are designed to demonstrate that it's important to avoid implementation decisions that defy global optimization or leave so little guidance that users will inevitably make these same problematic design decisions themselves.

-Of course you can correct these issues in your client side application on a tedious case by case basis, but the whole point of Om is to deliver comparable levels of component abstraction while making an entire family of common and tedious hand optimization techniques *obsolete*.
+Of course you can correct these issues in your client side application on a tedious case by case basis, but the whole point of Om is to deliver competitive levels of component abstraction while making an entire family of common and tedious hand optimization techniques *obsolete*.